How to Plan Your Wedding Budget: Smart Allocation Guide & Cost Breakdown

 How to Allocate Your Wedding Budget Smartly – Where Your Money Should Go

-One of the initial inquiries couples ask is, “How much should we spend?
-It’s not any number, it’s: “What can you afford and what is most important to you?
+Among the initial questions couples ask, one of them is “How much should we spend?”
+The response is: “What can you afford and what is important to you?”

 The Traditional Budget Breakdown (And Why It’s Changing)